devplayer0/sockit/README.md

  - `--flash-mode` will depend on your ESP8266, but for Sonoffs this is generally `DOUT`

 ## App installation
-You can get a pre-built version of the app from the Play Store - it costs €1.99 (or your regional equivalent).
+You can get a pre-built version of the app
-The Play Store version is built directly from this code (and no binaries are provided in this repo).
+[from the Play Store](https://play.google.com/store/apps/details?id=ie.nul.sockit) - it costs €2.49 (or your regional equivalent).
+The Play Store version is built directly from this code (no binaries are provided in this repo).
 Think of buying the app from the store as a "donation"!

-If you want to build the app yourself, that's as easy as installing [Flutter](https://flutter.dev/docs/get-started/install) and running `flutter build` in the `app/` directory.
+If you don't want to buy it, you can get the code from here build the app yourself - that's as easy as installing [Flutter](https://flutter.dev/docs/get-started/install) and running `flutter build` in the `app/` directory.

 ### iOS?